HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 Imagine Alice and Bob, two people that like to communicate with each other.
 Using *public and private keys* they can communicate with *confidentiality* and with *authentication*.

-Alice and Bob both need to generate a key pair consisting of two cryptographic keys.
+Alice and Bob both need to generate a key pair, each consisting of two cryptographic keys.
 A key pair has as property that a message that is encrypted with one key can only be decrypted with the other key.
 This concept is also called *asymmetric encryption*.
 One key is kept *private* and the other is made *public*.

 When Alice wants to send an encrypted message to Bob, she uses the *public key* of Bob.
 Since Bob should be the only person to have his *private key*, Alice is certain that Bob is the only person that can read the encrypted message.